aiida-cusp/aiida-cusp/docs/source/installation/get_plugin_ready.rst

 Calculation Example
 ===================

-As an example the following code snippet describes the relaxation for a simple silicon diamond structure using both custodian and vasp code.
+As an example the following code snippet describes the relaxation for a simple silicon diamond structure using both Custodian and the VASP code.
 (Note that this is only for demonstration purposes and simply adding a custodian code will **not** enable any error correction for that calculation!
 Please refer to the calculator section on how to run a calculation with error corrections) For the sake of simplicity, here, all calculation input parameters are taken as defined by pymatgen's :class:`~pymatgen.io.vasp.sets.MPRelaxSet`.